-- To study the factors affecting enzyme activity, active site structure and nature of catalysis of enzyme - To study the mechanism of action of chymotrypsin and lysozyme. - To study the enzyme kinetics, enzyme inhibition, enzyme regulation and immobilized enzymes. - To explore the mechanism of action and regulation of PDH - To impart knowledge of enzymes in research, medicine and industry
+- To study the remarkable properties of enzymes, active site structure and nature of catalysis of enzyme - To understand the structure function relations of ribonuclease, chymotrypsin, carboxypeptidase - To learn the enzyme kinetics, enzyme inhibition and enzyme regulation - To ascertain the knowledge about methods of immobilized enzymes - To find the applications of enzymes in industry and medicine and to provide overview on enzyme electrodes, Abzymes, Ribozyme and Synzymes

-UNIT - I 10L
+UNIT - I

 Nature and catalysis: Remarkable properties of enzymes, classification and nomenclature of enzymes, Active site - Common features and chemical modifications of active site groups.
-Acid-base, covalent and metal ion catalysis.
+Acidbase, covalent and metal ion catalysis.
 Coenzyme activity of vitamin B1, B2, B3 and B6.
 Structure function relations - ribonuclease, chymotrypsin, carboxypeptidase.

-- Gain knowledge of nature and factors affecting enzymes, active site structure and nature of catalysis of enzyme (L2) - Able to explain the role of coenzyme activity of vitamin B1, B2, B3 and B6 (L4) - Understand the Structure function relations of ribonuclease, chymotrypsin and carboxypeptidase (L3)
+- Gain knowledge of remarkable properties of enzymes (LO2) - Learn the general features and identify active site groups of enzymes (LO1) - Understand nature of catalysis of enzyme (LO2) - Learn the coenzyme activity of vitamin B1, B2, B3 and B6 (LO1) - Understand the Structure function relations of ribonuclease, chymotrypsin and carboxypeptidase (LO2)